Best modern FP&A software: Runway vs Liveflow vs Datarails

 2. Modeling and scenario planning

 Runway gives you a clean, intuitive modeling environment that’s designed to be understood by finance, product, ops, and execs.
 Change a driver, and your entire model updates instantly.
 You can also create base, upside, and downside scenarios without rebuilding anything.
+It’s built so a finance owner can maintain a structured, multi-entity model without relying on IT or vendor consultants.

 3. Reporting and Dashboards

 Runway builds reporting into the core workflow.
 Dashboards update in real time.
-Reports are built for teams — not just finance.
+Reports are built for teams, not just finance.

 Liveflow works well for spreadsheet-native reports.
 It integrates with Google Data Studio for visuals, but most reports live in raw Sheets.